Ragnyll/ragnyll.github.io/_posts/2018-11-24-reddit-suckless.markdown

 title:  "Make Reddit Less Junk"
 excerpt: "How I made browsing Reddit slightly less of a pain."
 date:   2018-11-24 00:15:20 -0500
+author: "Jake Gallow"
 ---

 &nbsp;&nbsp;&nbsp;&nbsp;I really do not like browsing Reddit.
  I think the search functionality is a pain to use (though they have made some good changes through the redesign), and following specific topics is a huge pain.
  Even if you create a multireddit of only the subreddits you care about following you still have to sift through a large amount of junk.
  For example, if on r/linux I'm only interested in posts and discussions that relate to kernel updates I still have to go the subreddit and do a search for that topic.
  Really what I want is a multireddit that only includes very specific kinds of posts.
  So why not just create a multireddit then do searches on that?